sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 13 38 PM" src="https://github.com/user-attachments/assets/6c5a709d-0462-4d24-8771-3d4d54b6dc1d">

 #### Key Insights
-From the output, the analysis reveals several interesting trends.
-First, the total streams by key indicate that C# is the most popular key with a significant stream count of 72,513,629,843, followed by G with 43,449,542,492 streams.
-On the other hand, D# is the least popular key, with only 18,250,205,825 streams, suggesting a lower preference for this key in the dataset.
-In terms of musical mode, Major mode has a much higher stream count (293,623,203,541) compared to Minor mode (195,835,625,001), indicating that major keys are generally more favored in terms of streams.

-The top 5 artists in playlists show that The Weeknd leads with 240,718 appearances, followed by Eminem (155,860) and Ed Sheeran (147,317).
-When comparing total streams in charts, Bad Bunny emerges as the most frequently appearing artist with 4,459 appearances, followed closely by Taylor Swift (4,369) and The Weeknd (4,366).
-This indicates a strong presence of these artists in the charts, in addition to their success in playlists.
-Interestingly, the analysis also highlights that The Weeknd, Bad Bunny, and Taylor Swift appear in both total playlists and total charts, underlining their widespread popularity across multiple platforms.
+- The analysis reveals that C# is the most popular key, with 72.5 billion streams, while D# is the least popular, with 18.25 billion streams.
+Major mode tracks dominate, with 293.6 billion streams, compared to 195.8 billion for Minor mode tracks.
+The top 5 artists in playlists include The Weeknd (240,718 appearances), while Bad Bunny leads in charts (4,459 appearances).
+These artists appear prominently across both platforms, underscoring their widespread popularity.

 ---